 Present your idea to people and see how they react.
 This is a great way to see if they resonate with the solution you propose or not.

 2. Idea Screening

-When your idea is important to you, it’s hard to stay impartial.
+When your idea is essential to you, it’s hard to stay impartial.
 So here’s where the screening process comes into play.
-Now it’s the time when you sit down with your team and try to find any flaws, analyse the numbers, the return of investment, and if you can afford to develop the product or not.
+Now it’s the time when you sit down with your team and try to find any flaws, analyze the numbers and the return of investment, and determine if you can afford to develop the product or not.

 This is an excellent point to start thinking about market research.
 First, try to build up a quantitative view of the market for your product.